Peter H. Raven: Biogeography

-Taxonomy/Systematics/Floras
+Taxonomy/systematics/floras

-Raven has produced a wide variety of works in the area of plant systematics.
+Raven produced a wide variety of works in the area of plant systematics.
 Most of them are related to the plant family Onagraceae.
-In 1969 he published a 235-page report on Camissonia; In 1976 he, along with his wife at the time Tamara Engelhorn, published a 321-page monograph on Epilobium in Australasia; an embryological analysis of species in the Myrtales; In 1992 a 209-page monograph on the systematics of Epilobium in China; in 1997 a 234-page monograph on the systematics of Oenothera; and in 2007 a 240-page monograph on a reclassification of the Onagraceae.
+In 1969 he published a 235-page report on Camissonia; In 1976 he, along with his wife at the time Tamara Engelhorn, published a 321-page monograph on Epilobium in Australasia; an embryological analysis of species in the Myrtales; In 1992, a 209-page monograph on the systematics of Epilobium in China; in 1997 a 234-page monograph on the systematics of Oenothera; and in 2007 a 240-page monograph on a reclassification of the Onagraceae.
 And in 1981 he published a 1,049 page monograph on the systematics of Legumes.

-He has also published a number of books (Floras) devoted to the systematics of plants found in particular regions.
+He also published a number of books (Floras) devoted to the systematics of plants found in particular regions.
 These include a 1966 book on the native shrubs of Southern California; a 1966 flora on the Santa Monica Mountains in California; and, with various editors and authors, an ongoing 33 volume set (to date) on the flora of China, organized by plant family.

 Ethnobotany

-Raven (along with Dennis E. Breedlove) was a collaborator on a team led by Brent Berlin that published a seminal work on the classification of plants by the Tzeltal Mayan-speaking people of Highland Chiapas.
+Raven (along with Dennis E. Breedlove, his former PhD student) was a collaborator on a team led by Brent Berlin that published a seminal work on the classification of plants by the Tzeltal Mayan-speaking people of Highland Chiapas.
 They concluded that plant, as well as animal, descriptions could be grouped into five different hierarchical "taxonomic ethnobiological categories"; these included 1.) "unique beginner," such as plants and animals, 2.) "life form", such as tree, vine, bird, grass, mammal, etc.; 3.) the largest category, consisting usually of ~500 taxa, is "generic", and consists of names such as oak, pine, catfish, perch, and robin.
 Further, some "generics" were not included with in the classification of "life forms", and were called "aberrant".
 These included names such as cactus, bamboo, pineapple, platypus, etc., and were often of economic value—Agave, bean, and corn as examples.
 Two other taxa were called "specific" and "varietal," and were generally less numerous.
 Examples of "specific" include blue spruce, white fir, and post oak, and examples of "varietal" included baby beans, button beans, etc.

 Berlin, Breedlove and Raven later extended their analysis of plants and animals to other indigenous peoples including the Hanunoo speaking people of the island of Mindoro, Philippines; the Karam of Papua New Guinea; the Cantonese speaking boat people of Castle Peak Bay, Hong Kong; the Navajo of the Southwestern United States; the Fore people of Papua New Guinea; the Guaraní people of South America; and the Nahuatl speaking people of Mexico, and concluded that their five to six taxonomic ethnobiological categories were generalizable.

-Personal life
+Personal life and death

 From 1996 to 2000, Raven was married to Kathryn Fish, who served as the director of public policy for Monsanto.
 The couple met while both were serving on an environmental advisory committee for Monsanto.

+Raven died on April 25, 2026, at the age of 89.